dekoning-lab/PalantiR/README.md

 </picture>

-A fitness shift under a time-heterogeneous mutation–selection model; each dot is a substitution (synonymous in green, non-synonymous in red), with the site's fitness profile shown as a logo:
+A fitness shift under a time-heterogeneous mutation–selection model; each dot is a substitution (synonymous in green, non-synonymous in red), with the site's stationary distribution summarized as a frequency logo:

 <picture>
 <source media="(prefers-color-scheme: dark)" srcset="docs/img/fitness-shift.png">